Research

 Articles

 • “Parties in Miniature: Where Factions Fit in U.S. Party Coalitions” in Placing Parties in American Political Development, eds.
-Adam Hilton and Jessica Hejny (R&R at the University of Pennsylvania Press as of November 2022).
+Adam Hilton and Jessica Hejny (forthcoming with the University of Pennsylvania Press).

-• “Who Decides?: Media, MAGA, Money, and Mentions in the 2022 Republican Primaries,” under review at Perspectives on Politics with Mike Cowburn and Seth Masket.
+• “Who Decides?: Media, MAGA, Money, and Mentions in the 2022 Republican Primaries” (R&R with Mike Cowburn and Seth Masket).

 Dr. Blum’s research focuses on party factions and their impact on contemporary US politics.
 Along with her 2020 book, How the Tea Party Captured the GOP (University of Chicago Press), this includes a recent article in Perspectives on Politics, “Trump-ing Foreign Affairs: Status Threat and Foreign Policy Preferences on the Right” (with Christopher Parker).